MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 1. Go to [Power Automate](https://make.powerautomate.com/) and sign in with your credentials.
 2. On the left menu, select the **Monitor** section.
-3. Select the work queue you would like to create items for and click the **See details** button.
+3. Select the work queue you would like to create items for and select the **See details** button.
 4. In the **New work queue** side-panel, enter a **name** for the work queue.

 Looking for more ways to create work queue data?